The Embodied

 And then they tell you to cut.

-Ancient Sanskritists thought they had the world understood with language.
-They showed elegantly that because you could use a personal possessive pronoun (my) to describe any aspect of your experience, that those aspects belong to you and were not the same as you.
+I remembered something I’d once read in college: the ancient Sanskritists believed that the use of specific language articulated universal truths.
+Specifically, they demonstrated that because you could use a personal possessive pronoun (my) to describe any aspect of your experience, that those aspects must belong to you and were not the same as you.

 For example: